samliew/se-electionbot/README.md

 - what is an election/ how does it work
 - how to nominate (myself/someone/others)
 - how to vote
-- how to decide who to vote for
+- who should I vote for/ how to decide who to vote for
 - how is the candidate score calculated
 - **what is my candidate score** *(calculates if ownself is eligible for nomination)*
 - what are the moderation badges